Mwatate

 Mwatate is a town in Taita-Taveta County, Kenya.
-It is the county capital, although it is the fourth-largest town in the county.
+It is the county's capital, although it is the fourth-largest town in the county.
 Other urban centers in Taita-Taveta County include Voi, Wundanyi and Taveta.

 Location

 Mwatate lies about 26 km south-west of Voi, the largest town in the county.
 This is approximately 181 km north-west of the port city of Mombasa, the nearest large city.
 Mwatate is located about 354 km south-east of Nairobi, the capital and largest city in Kenya.
 The coordinates of Mwatate are: 03°30'17.0"S, 38°22'40.0"E (Latitude:-3.504720; Longitude:38.377782).

 Overview

 Mwatate held the headquarters of the whole district during the British colonial rule from 1900 to 1912, when the headquarters moved to Voi.

-Teita Sisal Estate, one of the largest sisal estates in world, is also located near the town of Mwatate.
+Teita Sisal Estate, one of the largest sisal estates in the world, is also located near the town of Mwatate.
 The town lies at an average elevation of 844 m, above sea level.